pytorch/audio/examples/pipeline_wavernn/README.md

-This is an example pipeline for WaveRNN vocoder using the WaveRNN model trained with LJSPEECH.
+This is an example pipeline for WaveRNN vocoder using the WaveRNN model trained with LJSpeech.
 WaveRNN model is based on the implementation from https://github.com/fatchord/WaveRNN.
 The original implementation was introduced in "Efficient Neural Audio Synthesis".
-WaveRNN and LJSPEECH are available in torchaudio.
+WaveRNN and LJSpeech are available in torchaudio.

 ### Output